Prof9/MMBNLC-Pixel-Font-Mod/readme.md

 Then, run one of the following commands:

-* make - Builds the mod files compatible with bnlc-mod-loader.
+* make / make steam - Builds the mod files compatible with chaudloader.
 You can only build this mod when MMBN Legacy Collection Volume 1 and/or 2 is installed, the make script will build the mod files for the volume(s) you have installed.
+* make switch - Builds the mod files compatible with LayeredFS.
 * make clean - Removes all temporary files and build outputs.
-* make install - Installs the previously built mod files into the mods folder for bnlc-mod-loader.
+* make install - Installs the previously built mod files into the mods folder for chaudloader.
-* make uninstall - Removes the installed mod files from the mods folder for bnlc-mod-loader.
+* make uninstall - Removes the installed mod files from the mods folder for chaudloader.